Yacht makers hope disco decks will help them cast off at London Boat Show

 But super well-heeled visitors can set course around these to inquire about having their more substantial yachts delivered without any cabins - outfitted instead with disco dance floors and mini casinos, as increasing number of buyers are doing.

 "It's to do with the personal taste of the owner.
-The whole thing is fun, you take these boats and put them on the water and the whole thing comes alive," said Carl Richardson, communications director of yacht builder Princess Yachts International (LVMH.PA).
+The whole thing is fun, you take these boats and put them on the water and the whole thing comes alive," said Carl Richardson, communications director of yacht builder Princess Yachts International.

 Orders from fast-growing economies like China and Brazil have helped renew demand for floating palaces, which tanked after the economic crash of 2008, industry representatives said.

-Princess, whose stand cost 1 million pounds to build and is one of the main attractions, sold two of its 60-foot-plus yachts to British buyers in the first three days.
+Princess, whose stand cost 1 million pounds ($1.64 million) to build and is one of the main attractions, sold two of its 60-foot-plus yachts to British buyers in the first three days.

 But the company is pitching for buyers from non-traditional markets with yachts to suit any taste.